zounathan/ctf/pwn_tips/Heap_overflow/heap_skills.md

 # fastbin attack
 1. allocte two fastbin
+2. free one chunk A
-2. heap overflow rewrite the fd
+3. heap overflow rewrite the chunk A's fd with `ptr`
-3. fake chunk
-4. malloc
+4. construct fake chunk with the same size ath position `ptr`
+5. malloc twice.
+Get the chunk at `ptr`
 * Don't check the alignment.
-We can construct fake chunk in any memorty position.
+We can construct fake chunk in any memory position.
+* Check the size(4 bytes) of the fake chunk.
 ```c
 #define fastbin_index(sz) \
   ((((unsigned int) (sz)) >> (SIZE_SZ == 8 ?
 4 : 3)) - 2)